eric-eldard/junie-voice/.junie/guidelines.md

 5. Remove tests for any methods or classes that were removed
 6. Remove temporary tests you created during development
 7. Remove temporary Markdown files you created
+8. Remove unused dependencies
-8. Remove TODOs for complete items
+9. Remove TODOs for complete items
-9. Compact your project-memory, where appropriate
+10. Compact your project-memory, where appropriate

 Respect the order of these removals; the order is designed for efficiency.
 Examples